-Fiscal year 2023 was a successful year for settlement of REDA complaints.
-Out of 45 mediations conducted, 67% resulted in settlement with gross settlement proceeds in the amount of \$412,452.
-Out of nine conciliations, 100% resulted in settlement with gross settlement proceeds in the amount of \$44,230.
-Overall, the settlement rate at ADR was 71% and total proceeds were \$456,682.
+Fiscal year 2024 was a successful year for settlement of REDA complaints.
+Out of 41 mediations conducted, 65.85% resulted in settlement with gross settlement proceeds in the amount of \$709,992.85.
+Out of 8 conciliations, 100% resulted in settlement with gross settlement proceeds in the amount of \$53,059.20.
+Overall, the settlement rate at ADR was 72% and total proceeds were \$763,052.05.

 Federal OSHA also refers whistleblower complaints filed under Section 11(c) of the federal Occupational Safety and Health Act to the NCDOL for review.
 North Carolina is one of 28 states with a "State Plan" in place to accept referrals of federal OSHA 11(c) referrals.
 Upon receipt of a federal referral, the bureau informs the complainant that he or she may also have a claim under REDA arising out of the N.C.
 OSH Act and provides them with a copy of the REDA complaint form and other related documents.
 As part of the State Plan agreement, the bureau's procedures and protections must be "as effective" as federal OSHA's 11(c) whistleblower procedures and protections.
 Federal OSHA conducts annual audits to ensure that the agency is meeting this condition.
-During 2023, the bureau experienced a sharp increase in complaints filed as compared to prior years.
+During 2024, the bureau experienced a sharp increase in complaints filed as compared to prior years.
 See Figure 8.

 The REDB consists of an administrator, an information officer, an administrative assistant and seven discrimination investigators.
 The team works diligently and cooperatively in a congenial environment and strives to provide exemplary customer service to complainants, respondents and the public at large.
+During 2024, the bureau experienced a sharp increase in complaints filed as compared to prior years.
+See Figure 8.